mattermost/docs/source/administration/upgrade.rst

 In most cases you can upgrade Mattermost Server in a few minutes, but the upgrade can take longer depending on several factors, including the size and complexity of your installation, and the version that you're upgrading from.

 .. important::
-  **Upgrade to server version v5.19 or later is required.** Support for server `Extended Support Release <https://docs.mattermost.com/administration/extended-support-release.html>`_ (ESR) 5.9 has ended and upgrading to server ESR v5.19 or later is required for improved security, performance, mobile app compatibility, and user experience.
+  **Upgrade to server version 5.19 or later is required.** Support for server `Extended Support Release <https://docs.mattermost.com/administration/extended-support-release.html>`_ (ESR) 5.9 has ended and upgrading to server ESR 5.19 or later is required for improved security, performance, mobile app compatibility, and user experience.
 See `this blog post <https://mattermost.com/blog/support-for-esr-5-9-has-ended/>`_ for more details.

-Upgrading to the Latest Version
+Upgrading to the latest version
 -------------------------------

 If you are upgrading from version 3.0 or later, these instructions apply to you.
 If you are upgrading from a version earlier than 3.0.0, you must first `upgrade to version 3.0.3 <../administration/upgrading-to-3.0.html>`__.